5 Mistakes To Avoid While Doing Aerial Photography

 Aerial photography is the taking of photographs from an off-ground level, usually in an elevated position.
 Aerial photography is an act that has transformed taking of photographs from the traditional hand-held view to taking them from an aircraft or a flying object (drones).
 Though aerial photography started out years ago and was first deployed in the military, it has since then evolved into a necessity for clear photography with enhanced audio capabilities that can make it pass as both a hidden camera or a nanny cam with audio features.

-Platforms for aerial photography includes aircraft, helicopters, unmanned aerial vehicles (UAVs or “drones”), balloons, blimps and dirigibles, parachutes, stand-alone telescoping and vehicle-mounted poles.
+Platforms for aerial photography include aircraft, helicopters, unmanned aerial vehicles (UAVs or “drones”), balloons, blimps and dirigibles, parachutes, stand-alone telescoping, and vehicle-mounted poles.
 These mounted cameras can be triggered remotely or automatically which makes it the type of photography that requires a lot of skill and practice for it to be perfected.

-Aerial photographs became a better version of photographs since the tools used for aerial photography comes with a better film, scale, overlap, and focal length features that makes it equipped to give the best resulting display images.
+Aerial photography became a better version of photographs since the tools used for aerial photography comes with a better film, scale, overlap, and focal length features that make it equipped to give the best resulting display images.

-There are many factors that determines when an aerial photograph is needed.
-The factors for use help to ensure that the resulting data gotten from an aerial photography is useful enough to project its purpose of use.
+There are many factors that determine when an aerial photograph is needed.
+The factors for using help to ensure that the resulting data gotten from aerial photography is useful enough to project its purpose of use.

 Aerial photography has been used in archaeology as a method of landscape studies for the purpose of learning about the world around us.
 But with the advancement of technology in its application, it now covers a broader angle which makes it a huge part of geographic information systems (GIS).